niplav/site/pergraphs.md

 This doesn't capture the rhizomes one can build.

+Perclique: For every pair of entities in a pergraph, there's an edge connecting them.

+Theorem: There are six percliques.
+The empty graph, the single node, the single edge going from & coming to itself, a three variants on the 3-keltic-knot.

+In-/out-rank of a vertex/edge in a streber: 0 for nodes.
+In-rank 0 for
+an edge with itself as a source, out-rank similarly 0 for an edge with itself as a sink.
+Object with the highest in-/out-rank in a streber defines the depth/height of that streber.

+Highest/widest sub-streber of a pergraph.
+Percentage of streber/rhizome/dock content in a pergraph.

+Tissue of an edge in a rhizome: Take that edge, just follow its source/sink, what it is source/sink for.
+Gets you a "sheet" of edges.
+You can shift that there's a bigger focus on incoming/outgoing edges, the sheet is a bit like a torus, lossily.
+(Are rhizomes just particular spaces??)

+Every edge has 1 sink, 1 source, n incomers, n outgoers.

 ### Counting

 Unlabeled pergraphs are counted up to isomorphism for renamings of